-Distribution: Occurring in lowland western Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest in Washington; southwestern British Columbia to California.

 Flowers: April-July